-

 Prerequisites: None

-Methods of assessment and examination: Overall assessment is based on essays.
+Methods of assessment and examination: Overall assessment is by written exam, plus continuous assessment based on participation in Lectures and in small group exercises.

 Core Texts: